This is a two-diploma master’s degree programme with Queen Margaret University (Edinburgh, U.K.).

 Programme Length

-September and January are the standard enrollment entry points.
+September and January are the standard enrolment entry points.
 Non-standard entry points may be considered (contact BMU for more information).

 The programme length is 3 semesters or approximately 16-17 months (September to December of next year or January to May of next year).